Marveeeen/widgets/README.md

-# Daily Widget Practice — HTML, CSS & JavaScript
+# Daily Widget Practice (HTML, CSS & JavaScript)

-Welcome to my **Widgets Repo** — a personal daily practice project where I build small UI components and interactive features using only **HTML**, **CSS**, and **vanilla JavaScript**.
+Welcome to my **Widgets Repo**, a personal daily practice project where I build small UI components and interactive features using only **HTML**, **CSS**, and **vanilla JavaScript**.

 ## Why This Project Exists

 In a world full of frameworks and libraries, I believe mastering the fundamentals is key to building truly solid and accessible web applications.
-This repo is my commitment to doing just that — refining the basics by **building a new widget every day**, completely from scratch.
+This repo is my commitment to doing just that refining the basics by **building a new widget every day**, completely from scratch.

 Each widget is designed to: